 This alternative was dismissed because it would not sufficiently address the project needs of safety and congestion.
 Alternative 7 includes partial or full reconstruction of existing roadways, which have multiple existing driveways.
-Additional access points create conflict due to slowing and crossing traffic, which may increase crash frequency and congestion through the corridor.
+The increased traffic volumes would result from connecting Edgegrove Road to the existing Eisenhower Drive, just west of SR 0094, via an extension of Eisenhower Drive.
+The relationship of the existing driveways and the increased traffic volumes would negatively impact safety and congestion as compared to other alternatives which don't include access points.